-5. Data and Consultation: Describe how the State will use data and ongoing consultation as described in ESEA section 2101(d)(3) to continually update and improve the activities supported under Title II, Part A. 88 6.
-Teacher Preparation: Describe the actions the State may take to improve preparation programs and strengthen support for teachers, principals, or other school leaders based on the needs of th ie and strongthen support for touch ners, principuls, or other sensor reducers bused on the needs or the State, as identified by the SEA.
-73
+5. Data and Consultation: Describe how the State will use data and ongoing consultation as described in ESEA section 2101(d)(3) to continually update and improve the activities supported under Title II, Part A 6.
+Teacher Preparation: Describe the actions the State may take to improve preparation programs and strengthen support for teachers, principals, or other school leaders based on the needs of the State, as identified by the SEA

-E. Title III, Part A, Subpart 1: English Language Acquisition and Language Enhancement
+E. Title III, Part A, Subpart 1: English Language Acquisition and Language

+Enhancement